2001 Portuguese presidential election

-The 2001 Portuguese presidential election was held on 14 January.
+Presidential elections were held in Portugal on 14 January 2001.

-The victory of incumbent president Jorge Sampaio was never in doubt and the turnout was therefore quite low (49.71%).
-Again, the incumbent president was reelected, like what happened with Mário Soares and Ramalho Eanes.
+The victory of incumbent president Jorge Sampaio was never in doubt and the turnout was therefore quite low (49.71 percent).
+Again, the incumbent president was re-elected, like what happened with Mário Soares and Ramalho Eanes.

 As the re-election of the left-wing president was almost certain, both the Portuguese Communist Party and the Left Bloc, the latter for its first time, presented their own candidates, as their support against the right-wing candidate was not necessary.
 The Communist Party of the Portuguese Workers also presented its own candidate for the first time in its history, Garcia Pereira.

 On the right, Ferreira do Amaral was supported by the two major parties, the Social Democratic Party and the People's Party which, again, could not achieve their old objective of electing a right-wing president for the first time since the Carnation Revolution.

-Procedure
+As of 2025, this was the last time a candidate from the center-left, or supported by the left-wing, was the most voted in a Presidential election in Portugal.

+Electoral system

 Any Portuguese citizen over 35 years old has the opportunity to run for president.
-In order to do so it is necessary to gather between 7500 and 15000 signatures and submit them to the Portuguese Constitutional Court.
+In order to do so it is necessary to gather between 7,500 and 15,000 signatures and submit them to the Portuguese Constitutional Court.

 According to the Portuguese Constitution, to be elected, a candidate needs a majority of votes.
 If no candidate gets this majority there will take place a second round between the two most voted candidates.